Edward Carrington: Postwar career

 After being elected president, Washington appointed Carrington as the first U.S. Marshal for Virginia, a position he held from 1789 until March 1791, which included administering the first federal census in his native state.
 Carrington then held the lucrative office of supervising federal excise tax collection in Virginia (1791 to 1794), which also involved collecting controversial whiskey taxes in the state.
 Although his friend Alexander Hamilton considered appointing Carrington as comptroller of the Treasury department, no formal offer came.
 Carrington supported Hamilton's financial program, including chartering a national bank.
 With (future Supreme Court justice) John Marshall, Carrington organized a public meeting in Richmond on August 17, 1793 to condemn the newly appointed French ambassador Edmond Charles Edouard Genet, and to defend Washington's proclamation of neutrality in the conflict between France and Britain.
 During his second term, President Washington offered Carrington the posts of Attorney General and Secretary of War, which were declined.
 In 1795, Carrington declined Presidential invitations to serve as one of the commissioners supervising construction of public buildings in Washington, D.C. and later as quartermaster general of the United States Army.

-In 1797, Washington wrote to Carrington stating that he had just met with John Marshall, who approved of an improved threshing machine by a Mr. Booker.
+In 1797, Washington wrote to Carrington stating that he had just met with John Marshall, who approved of an improved threshing machine by a Mr. Booker (a prominent family in Cumberland County).
 Washington asked that Carrington forward another letter to Booker.
 In 1798, President John Adams selected Carrington to be the quartermaster general for the United States Army during the Quasi-War with France, but the position was never filled and was eliminated when normal relations were restored.
 In 1807, Carrington was foreman of the jury during Aaron Burr's treason trial.
 His brother-in-law John Marshall was the presiding judge and Burr was acquitted.